Sam Lee, FNP

 Sam earned a master of science in nursing with minors in diabetes and global health from the University of California, San Francisco.
 His experience working with patients managing Type 1 or Type 2 diabetes gives him particular empathy for people dealing with this diagnosis.
 Sam also holds a master’s degree in international relations from the University of Oklahoma, and a bachelor’s degree in computer art from the University of California, San Diego.

-Prior to entering the medical field, Sam served in the United States Air Force as a public affairs officer and deployed to Baghdad, Iraq during Operation Iraqi Freedom.
-He currently serves as a major in the United States Air Force Reserve during his drill weekends.
+Prior to entering the medical field, Sam served in the United States Air Force as a public affairs officer and deployed to Baghdad, Iraq, during Operation Iraqi Freedom.
+He currently serves as a lieutenant colonel with the Portland Air National Guard during his drill weekends.

 Sam has a passion for addressing health inequalities and has participated in medical mission trips to Paraguay and Ecuador.
-He was also a long-term volunteer at a health and wellness clinic in San Francisco that provides care to homeless and underserved patients.
+He was also a long-term volunteer at a San Francisco health and wellness clinic that provides care to homeless and underserved patients.

-Sam and his wife enjoy eating out, hiking, and traveling.
-His latest passion is tending his organic vegetable garden and cooking the harvest in true farm-to-table fashion.
+Sam and his wife enjoy eating out, hiking, and binging on the latest Netflix shows.
+His latest passion is taking care of their new daughter and savoring the experience of being a father.